cl-model-languages/cl-prolog2/README.md

     sort-clauses (rules)

-    Sort the rules by dictionary ordering.
+    Destructively sort the rules by dictionary ordering.
     Useful for avoiding noncontiguous-clauses errors (rules for the same clauses are not written together).
     Facts (rules without conditions) are given precedence to the standard rules.